How to complete the DBS Application

 Please note: this number is for sensitive application enquiries only, please call the contact centre on 03000 200 190 for all other enquiries.

-A Prohibition Order Check is a requirement for PGCE and PGDE applicants.
+A Teacher Services Restrictions Lists Check is a requirement for PGCE and PGDE applicants.
 For further information please see the below link:

 If you have sufficient identification documents from the list of acceptable identification documents then you can apply for the DBS check whilst living overseas.
 To ensure that you receive your DBS disclosure certificate you will need to use our address as a 'care of' address, as the DBS do not post certificates to overseas addresses.
 Please enter the following as your current address in Section B of the form: